evanwill/openrefine-b/content/2-start.md

 Check the [official installation documentation](https://openrefine.org/docs/manual/installing) or follow the quick instructions for your system below:

 {% capture windows %}
-- **Download:** visit the [Refine download page](https://openrefine.org/download.html) and choose the latest "Windows kit with embedded Java" package.
-This is a self contained package that includes everything needed to run Refine on your system.
+- **Download:** visit the [Refine download page](https://openrefine.org/download.html) and choose the latest version for Windows "with embedded Java".
+This is a self contained zip package that includes everything needed to run Refine on your system.
-- **Extract:** the package you downloaded will be a zip file that needs to be extracted (e.g. "openrefine-win-with-java-3.4.1.zip").
+- **Extract:** the package you downloaded will be a zip file that needs to be extracted (e.g. "openrefine-win-with-java-3.7.4.zip").
 Unzip the package by right clicking and selecting Extract All.
 Move the resulting folder to a sensible permanent location on your computer, e.g. "C:\openrefine\" or Documents.
 - **Run:** inside the folder you extracted, double click "openrefine.exe" to start Refine.
 The first time you may get a warning that the publisher could not be verified, dismiss the warning and click *Run*.
 Once open, pin the Refine icon to your taskbar for easy access in the future!

 *Note:* if you would like to use the traditional Refine kit, check [notes on installing Java on Windows]({{ '/content/win-java.html' | relative_url }}).
 {% endcapture %}
 {% capture mac %}
-- **Download:** visit the [Refine download page](https://openrefine.org/download.html) and choose the latest "Mac kit".
-This is a self contained package that includes everything needed to run Refine on your system (e.g. "openrefine-mac-3.4.1.dmg").
+- **Download:** visit the [Refine download page](https://openrefine.org/download.html) and choose the latest version for Mac OS.
+This is a self contained package that includes everything needed to run Refine on your system (e.g. "openrefine-mac-3.7.4.dmg").
-- **Install:** drag the Refine kit from your downloads to the Applications folder.
+- **Install:** drag the Refine icon from your downloads to the Applications folder.
 - **Run:** click the Refine icon in your Applications folder.
-The first time running the program you will get a security warning--you will need to right-click/two finger click and select "Open" from the context menu, then click "Open" on the security warning.
+Usually the first time running the program you will get a security warning--you will need to right-click/two finger click and select "Open" from the context menu, then click "Open" on the security warning.
 {% endcapture %}
 {% capture linux %}
+To install the most recent version of Refine, it is best to install Java, then download the current version of Refine.

 - **Java:** if you do not have Java JRE/JDK, install latest Java from your distro's repositories.
 For example, on Ubuntu/Debian: `sudo apt install default-jre`
-- **Download:** visit the [Refine download page](https://openrefine.org/download.html) and choose the latest "Linux kit".
+- **Download:** visit the [Refine download page](https://openrefine.org/download.html) and choose the latest version for Linux.
-- **Extract:** the package you downloaded will be a compressed archive (e.g. "openrefine-linux-3.4.1.tar.gz").
-Unpack the file using your Archive manager or Tar (e.g. `tar xzf openrefine-linux-3.4.1.tar.gz`) to a sensible permanent location (e.g. in your Home directory).
+- **Extract:** the package you downloaded will be a compressed archive (e.g. "openrefine-linux-3.7.4.tar.gz").
+Unpack the file using your Archive manager or Tar (e.g. `tar xzf openrefine-linux-3.7.4.tar.gz`) to a sensible permanent location (e.g. in your Home directory).
 - **Run:** open a terminal in your OpenRefine directory and type `./refine`.

+Alternatively, it is possible to install from some distribution repositories, e.g. `sudo apt install openrefine`.
 {% endcapture %}
 {% include accordion.html title1="Windows" text1=windows title2="Mac" text2=mac title3="Linux" text3=linux %}

+If you plan on working with large data files over one million cells or 50 MB, check out [Increasing memory allocation](https://openrefine.org/docs/manual/installing#increasing-memory-allocation).

 *Note:* In the past, installing Java was required so you may see this mentioned in tutorials--however, this is *no longer necessary* on Windows and Mac!